Neargye/magic_enum/doc/limitations.md

     #include <magic_enum/magic_enum.hpp>
     ```

-* If you need a different range for a specific enum type, add the specialization `enum_range` for the enum type.
-Specializations of `enum_range` must be injected in `namespace magic_enum::customize`.
+* To change range for one enum type, specialize `enum_range` for that type.
+Specializations must be declared in `namespace magic_enum::customize`.

   ```cpp
   #include <magic_enum/magic_enum.hpp>